 - Quick and easy recipe

-- Bursting in Flavors of Ghee and Lemon Juice
+- Bursting with Flavors of Ghee and Lemon Juice

 Ingredients

 - Sabudana: Sago or Tapoica pearls are the star ingredient of this dish.
 I have procured these from a local store.
-You may buy any brand locally available to you.
+You may buy any brand from any Indian stores.

-- Ghee: I use Mother Dairy Ghee (Cow's) for most of my recipes.
+- Ghee: I use Mother Dairy Ghee (Cow's) for most recipes.
 You may choose any brand.
-This sabudana khichdi tastes best when made in ghee.
-For people looking for vegan option, may use any vegetable oil or coconut oil.
+People looking for vegan options may use any vegetable oil or coconut oil, though the best taste comes from ghee.

 - Tomato: We don't avoid tomatoes in Navratri.
-You may follow your own custom and skip tomatoes if they are not eaten during Navratri fast.
+You may follow your custom and skip tomatoes if not eaten during the Navratri fast.

-- Green Chilies: Since I avoid adding Red Chilly powder in the food made for fast, I prefer using fresh green chilies.
+- Green Chilies: Since I avoid adding Red Chili powder or turmeric powder for Navratri fast, I prefer using fresh green chilies.

-- Potato: Source of energy and flavor, potatoes add depth to this Khichdi and keep you energize for the day.
+- Potato: A source of energy and flavor, potatoes add depth to this Khichdi and keep you energized for the day.

 - Lemon Juice: A tangy touch to this fasting recipe makes it ideal for a refreshing snack.

-- Black pepper and Sendha Salt: I use only Sendha Salt (ROck salt for Vrat) and black pepper only during the fast.
-Though one may also use Garam masala, Coriander powder and Amchur.
-Just make sure that these spices are clean and not mixed with onion, garlic or any other flour.
+- Black pepper and Sendha Salt: I use only Sendha Salt (Rock salt for Vrat) and black pepper only during the fast.
+One may also use Garam masala, Coriander powder, and Amchur.
+Just make sure that these spices are clean and not mixed with onion, garlic, or any other flour.

-- Coriander leaves: Top your warm and crispy sabudana khichdi with fresh coriander leaves for the vibrant color.
-You may also add Curry Leaves (kadi Patta).
+- Coriander leaves: Garnish with fresh coriander leaves (or cilantro).
+You may also add curry leaves.

 Variations